Introduction

 - Root management (create, view, delete roots)

-- Scan initiation with real-time progress
+- Scan scheduling and initiation with real-time progress

-- Interactive data exploration
+- Interactive data browsing and exploration

 - Powerful query interface